stut/nixos-nomad/README.md

 causes.
 You should also be aware that the software it installs is licensed under various licenses, and you are responsible for complying with those.

-If you improve it, or have any requests/suggestions, please feel free to open an issue or PR.
+If you improve it or have any requests/suggestions, please feel free to open an issue or PR.